 Graduate Program Financial Aid

-Graduate students seeking federal student aid should file a free application through FASFA.
+Graduate students seeking federal student aid should file a Free Application for Financial for Federal Student Aid (FASFA) form.
 Just go to the FAFSA website to find an application and learn more about what you’ll need.
 We recommend you contact Bethel University's Financial Aid office to learn the best methods to get the aid you need.